depersgroep/buckle/README.md

 This repository contains our JavaScript modules.

 More information can be found in "docs/index.html".
-Examples can be found in the "exampls"-folder.
+Examples can be found in the "examples"-folder.